 Homes 4 Families was founded in Los Angeles in 2008 and exists to meet the significant need for affordable housing and effective, no-cost services that equip and prepare veteran families for home ownership and movement up the housing ladder.
 With the support of CalVet and generous corporate sponsors and individual donors, we have helped over 365 low-income families achieve their dreams of safe, affordable home ownership.
 This includes 138 low-income veterans and military families.
 In the next few years, we will add 86 additional homes to this number.

-Our mission is to build resiliency, neighbors, better futures, and homes for veteran families.
+Our mission is to build resiliency, economic growth, neighborhoods, and homes for veteran families.

 Veterans are provided with specialized services and education to assist with Military trauma and to move them into the middle class.
 These services include financial literacy, health and wellness and vet-to-vet support, and have been designed, tested and registered/copyrighted.